TechCoder645/Movies_website/README.md

 - Redux state management
 - Responsive UI with Tailwind CSS
 - Smooth animations with Framer Motion
+- Fetch real-time movie data using Axios from the TMDB API

 ## 🛠️ Technologies Used